rosenfeld/rails-web-console/README.markdown

 Console
 =======

-A Rails 3.1 engine for running Ruby scripts on the browser in the context of a controller action.
+A Rails 3.1 and above engine for running Ruby scripts on the browser in the context of a controller action.

 You can install it as a gem or putting it in your vendor/plugins/console directory.